grantmauger15/Album-Picker/README.md

 ```bash
 album get -c 5
 ```
 - The above command does the same as the one before, except it picks 5 albums instead of only 1.
-If you want all albums that meet your criteria, do -c 0.
+If you want all albums that meet your criteria, do -c all.
 ```bash
 album remove 5315
 ```